The2ndSlimShady/SlimScript/docs/docs.md

 ## Treating Functions as Variables

 It was mentioned before that functions were treated like variables in SlimScript.
-Meaning you can add functions to arrays, pass functions to function and return functions!
+Meaning you can add functions to arrays, pass functions to functions and return functions!

 Let's go step by step.